RSA Conference

-The RSA Conference is a series of IT security conferences.
-Approximately 45,000 people attend one of the conferences each year.
+The RSAC Conference, formerly known as the RSA Conference, is a series of IT security conferences.
 It was founded in 1991 as a small cryptography conference.
-RSA conferences take place in the United States, Europe, Asia, and the United Arab Emirates each year.
+RSAC conferences take place in the United States, Europe, Asia, and the United Arab Emirates each year.
 The conference also hosts educational, professional networking, and awards programs.

 History

 Early history

 The name RSA refers to the public-key encryption technology developed by RSA Data Security, Inc., which was founded in 1982.
 The abbreviation stands for Rivest, Shamir, and Adleman, the inventors of the technique.
 The idea for the first RSA conference was conceived in 1991 in a phone call between then RSA Security CEO Jim Bidzos and the Executive Director of the Electronic Privacy Information Center.
 The first conference had just one panel, called "DES and DSS: Standards of Choice."
 It focused on why attendees should not adopt DSS, a standard that was expected to challenge RSA Security's status as the de facto standard for digital signatures.

 The event steadily grew and in 1993 it attracted more than 200 attendees.
 Known for many years as the RSA Data Security Conference, it eventually became just the RSA Conference.
 Over time the conference grew more business-oriented with an older demographic and more vendors, which led to competitive issues for a time in the 1990s; European competitors to RSA Security sometimes could not get a booth, so they hired people to pass out flyers at the RSA conference encouraging attendees to visit them at hotels nearby.
 In 1995 the conference criticized the Clipper Chip.
 If implemented, the chip would have given the U.S. government direct access to evidence on telecommunications devices with the chip installed.
 The conference put up posters with "Sink Clipper" in big letters.
 By 1997 the conference had grown to 2,500 attendees.
 The first European RSA Conference took place in 2000 and started with just 5 tracks.

 According to Network World the conference's focus expanded from cryptography into a broader IT security conference with larger attendance in 2005, when Microsoft CEO Bill Gates did the keynote presentation.
 According to Bidzos, the purpose of the conference became "for all kinds of things: drive standards, organize some opposition to government policies, promote the RSA name, [and] give all of our customers an opportunity".
 By 2008 the conference had 17,000 attendees and 375 participating IT security vendors.
 It had 18 tracks and 230 sessions.